cado-security/product-help/docs/cado-response/deploy/kubernetes.md

 ## Kubernetes RBAC Requirements
 Cado requires both write and execute access to containers, in order to download and execute the Cado Host binary to collect forensic artifacts from side containers.
 In particular, Cado requires ‘get’ and ‘list’ for the ‘pods’ resource, and ‘get’ and ‘create’ for the ‘pods/exec’ resource.
-Cado Host can run as a normal user, not sudo, although less data may be acquired.

 ## Distroless / No Shell Containers
 Please use Cado Host to acquire distroless Containers.